Best Pizza Pans in 2023 Chosen By An Italian

 7. Can you cook homemade pizza directly on the oven rack?

 No, you can’t.
-You will not be able to roll out the pizza correctly, and this will lead to cooking and sealing problems.
+You will not be able to roll out the pizza correctly, leading to cooking and sealing problems.
 Your pizza will fall through the gaps.

 8. What are the secrets of a great homemade pizza?

-The secret for a great homemade pizza is in the ingredients you use: do not save on the ingredients for your pizza and make sure your dough can rise for a long time to avoid digestive problems.
-These are the ingredients recommend for a perfect Italian pizza at home:
+The secret to a great homemade pizza is in the ingredients you use: do not save on the ingredients for your pizza, and make sure your dough can rise for a long time to avoid digestive problems.
+These are the ingredients recommended for a perfect Italian pizza at home:

-- Flour: Antimo Caputo Blue Flour is our choice, and it should be yours as well.
+- Flour: Antimo Caputo Blue Flour is our choice and should also be yours.
 It’s a strong flour, originated in Italy, and it’s the best one to use for your Italian pizza.
 View on Amazon.

 - Tomato sauce: whether you like your pizza more or less “saucy,” a tasty tomato sauce is what you need to make it shine.
 Once again, do not save money on this ingredient.
-Do not go for the cheap option: instead, go for proper Italian tomato sauce such as this from La San Marzano, and you surely will notice the difference with every other tomato sauce you’ve used in the past.
+Do not go for the cheap option; instead, go for a proper Italian tomato sauce such as this, and you will surely notice the difference from every other tomato sauce you’ve used.